What opportunities will this course give me?

 You will be assessed through a combination of:

-The study programme is 16 hours per week for 36 weeks and students will be expected to complete an additional 10 hours minimum of self-study each week.
-The timetable is usually over two and a half consecutive days.
+The study programme is 13 hours per week for 35 weeks and students will be expected to complete an additional 10 hours minimum of self-study each week.
+The timetable is usually over three days with math and English if required.

 You will need to provide suitable overalls and safety boots which must always be worn during all workshop activities, as well as a folder for your learning materials and pens as you will be expected to keep a record of your learning.